djade007/star-notary/README.md

-# CryptoStar Dapp
+# StarNotary Dapp

-**CryptoStar** is a decentralized application built on the Etherium Rinkeby Testnet network.
+**StarNotary** is a decentralized application built on the Etherium Rinkeby Testnet network.
 It is used to register stars information and look up registered stars.

 - Truffle version: 5.1.49